waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 Feel free to use this API in order to make the best innovative application for this developer Journey.
 Keep in mind that this API is included in a set of banking APIs.
 The general banking APIs documentation is available in the [Banking Digitalization using Hybrid Cloud with z Systems].

+# Example of banking application

+A quick banking application has been developed in order to help you to start coding.
+This web application (HTML/CSS/javascript) uses the Loan Approval (Risk Management) API introduced before.

+Go to the [Banking Digitalization using Hybrid Cloud with z Systems] documentation to start coding.

 [IBM Bluemix]: https://www.ibm.com/us-en/marketplace/cloud-platform
 [IBM z Systems Mainframe]: https://www-03.ibm.com/systems/z/